vrtql/websockets/README.md

 }
 ```

-This can run in tandem with websocket server as well.
-As long as you specific
+This can run in tandem with the WebSocket server as well.
+As long as you provide
-the appropriate callbacks, the framework will call the corresponding handler
+the appropriate callbacks, the framework will call the corresponding callback
 based on the context.

 Finally, the Message API server works in exactly the same way.
 The only